Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 That’s still a problem in this case, though.

-Remember that BlackVPN only has 31 servers in 18 countries.
+Remember that BlackVPN has around 50 servers in 27 countries.
 Limited networks like this typically make it harder to:

 1. Find servers ‘free’ from the demands of too many other users, and